sepsii/15-puzzle/README.md

 # Selected-Geeks Interview - Sepehr Sharifi - 2023
 This is a project I created for an interview with GitHub.
 It's a puzzle game similar to the classic 15 puzzle, but with the added twist that it allows for different numbers of columns and rows.

+# Important Note

+it's important to note that the project was completed within a limited timeframe of 4 hours.
+As a result, some best practices and optimizations may not have been fully implemented.

 # Puzzle Validation

 One important note is that the puzzle validation (if a puzzle is solvable or if it is solved) may not work properly due to the complexity of allowing for different inputs for rows and columns.
 Unfortunately, I was unable to find adequate support for this issue online, and the short deadline for the interview made it difficult to fully address this challenge.